Mike Lake (politician)

 Michael Stanley Lake (born June 4, 1969) is a Canadian politician, businessman, and sports executive in Alberta, Canada who represented the riding of Edmonton—Mill Woods—Beaumont from 2006 to 2015 and Edmonton—Wetaskiwin from 2015 to 2025, he has represented the riding of Leduc—Wetaskiwin since 2025.
 He is a member of the Conservative Party of Canada and served as Parliamentary Secretary to the Minister of Industry under Prime Minister Stephen Harper.

 Early and personal life

 Lake was born in New Westminster, British Columbia.
 He grew up in Devon, Alberta, and obtained a Bachelor of Commerce degree from the University of Alberta.
 After graduating from university, he began a career with the Edmonton Oilers ice hockey team as a sales manager and director of ticket sales as their national accounts manager.

 He has two children, his son is autistic and as a result he is a longtime member of the Edmonton Autism Society.
 He is involved in the Alberta Foster Care Program.

 Lake has regularly held breakfasts to raise funds for autism research.

+At the time of the 2025 Canadian federal election, he lived in Leduc County.